Somatic symptom disorder

 - Money problems due to the cost of excess office visits and tests

 SSD is a long-term (chronic) condition.
-Working with your health care providers and following your treatment plan is important for managing with this disorder.
+Working with your providers and following your treatment plan is important for managing with this disorder.

 When to Contact a Medical Professional

 - Feel so concerned about physical symptoms that you can't function

 - Have symptoms of anxiety or depression

 Counseling may help people who are prone to SSD learn other ways of dealing with stress.
 This may help reduce the intensity of symptoms.

 American Psychiatric Association.
 Somatic symptom disorder.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
 Arlington, VA: American Psychiatric Publishing; 2013:311-315.

 Gerstenblith TA, Kontos N. Somatic symptom disorders.
 In: Stern TA, Rosenbaum JF, Fava M, et al, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 24.